What Is Scene Reconstruction?

 Why a single image can still be useful

 That makes scene reconstruction useful for everyday tasks like documenting a damaged delivery, checking a property before move-in, reviewing a minor accident, or keeping a record of a workplace issue.
+It is especially useful when the alternative is a camera roll full of photos with no notes, no structure, and no easy way to remember why each frame mattered.

 How Probe structures the output